youniquellc/auth-sdk/README.md

 It has two modes.
 The first mode will connect to the Users tables in AWS and retrieve the policy information from those tables.
 The second mode allows the developer to code the policies directly into their project and save a few requests to dynamo.

+## Requirements

+This library is only supported for NodeJS v8+ it uses async/await and arrow functions heavily.

 ## Configuration

 Two environment variables must be set in order for this library to work correctly.